V/Line: Carriages and vans

-Former stock
+Former rolling stock

-Road coaches
+Coaches

-Road coaches are provided by 23 private companies including BusBiz, Dineen Group, Donric Group, Dysons, Firefly Express, Mee's Bus Lines, Panorama Coaches and Ventura Bus Lines, which are contracted by Public Transport Victoria to operate services for V/Line.
+Coach services are provided by 23 private companies including BusBiz, Dineen Group, Donric Group, Dysons, Firefly Express, Mee's Bus Lines, Panorama Coaches and Ventura Bus Lines, which are contracted by Public Transport Victoria to operate services for V/Line.
 These coaches are painted in V/Line livery.

 Network access

-V/Line also manages and maintains all non-interstate rural rail track in Victoria, including lines that do not see passenger services.
-The lease was previously held by Pacific National, which agreed to sell it back to the Victorian Government in November 2006.
-The sale was completed in May 2007, and V/Line was appointed to manage it.
+V/Line is also responsible for managing and maintaining all non-interstate rural rail track in Victoria, including lines that do not see any passenger services.